António Luís Cerdeira

 Today, the estate is run by João’s children (with a little help from their mother), who have modernized the winery to make it as eco-friendly as possible and instigated an Innovation Room for thinking up fresh ideas – an initiative lauded by the Portuguese President.
 Producing wine, spirits, herbal teas, cured meats, organic vegetables and more, a visit to Soalheiro is a total immersion in the delights of the Minho valley.Your visit

-Check into Herbal Teas House, a rustic three-bedroom cottage that only opened last year and sits slap bang in the middle of Soalheiro’s tea plantation.
+Check into Herbal Teas House, a rustic three-bedroom cottage opened in 2020, and sits slap bang in the middle of Soalheiro’s tea plantation.
 Each room is inspired by one of the estate’s infusions, which include rosemary, lavender, artichoke leaf, lemon balm and strawberry fields globe amaranth, and waking up here to a breakfast of locally grown produce is the perfect starting point for discovering the territory: drive on up to the nearby Peneda Gerês National Park, on the fringes of which are Soalheiro’s Alvarihno vines, the highest in Portugal at 1,100 metres.